 Kenyan authorities banned the use of mangroves for construction in 1997.
 Although this curbed the open trading of mangrove timber, these forests remained under pressure from people struggling to make a living, cutting trees down to make chang’aa and charcoal.

 Marine biologist Josphat Nguu says it’s easy to blame local people for being reckless or irresponsible without accounting for the social and economic context they’re operating in.
-Nguu works for the Kenya Marine and Fisheries Research Institute (KMFRI) as project coordinator for a mangrove conservation project 50 kilometers (30 miles) south of Junda.
-Here in Gazi village, an estimated 80% of the population depend on fishing-related activities for their livelihoods.
+Nguu works for the Kenya Marine and Fisheries Research Institute (KMFRI) on a mangrove conservation project called Mikoko Pamoja, 50 kilometers (30 miles) south of Junda.
+Here, in Gazi village, an estimated 80% of the population depend on fishing-related activities for their livelihoods.

 “Our job is to make the connection between local people and their resources,” Nguu says.
 “After that, the ball is in their court.
 It is up to them to choose what to take from our interventions.”

-Nguu is the project coordinator for Mikoko Pamoja (meaning “mangroves together” in Kiswahili), a conservation project financed by voluntary carbon credits.
-Mikoko Pamoja protects 117 hectares (289 acres) of mangroves with participation from 700 households.
+Mikoko Pamoja (meaning “mangroves together” in Kiswahili), a conservation project financed by voluntary carbon credits.
+The project protects 117 hectares (289 acres) of mangroves with participation from 700 households.
 The project plants 4,000 seedlings a year.